Zhu De: Early life

-Zhu was born on 1 December 1886, to a poor tenant farmer's family in Hung, a town in Yilong County, Nanchong, a hilly and isolated part of northern Sichuan province.
+Zhu was born on 1 December 1886, to a poor tenant farmer's family in Hung, a town in Yilong County, Nanchong.
 Of the 15 children born to the family only eight survived.
-His family relocated to Sichuan during the migration from Hunan province and Guangdong province.
+His family of Hakkas in Sichuan migrated from Hunan province and Guangdong province.
 His origins are often given as Hakka, but Agnes Smedley's biography of him says his people came from Guangdong and speaks of Hakka as merely associates of his.
-She also says that older generations of his family had spoken the "Kwangtung dialect" (which would be close to but probably different from modern Cantonese) and that his generation also spoke Sichuanese, a distinct regional variant of Southwest Mandarin that is unintelligible to other speakers of Standard Chinese (Mandarin).
+She also says that older generations of his family had spoken the "Kwangtung dialect" (which would be close to but probably different from modern Cantonese) and that his generation also spoke Sichuanese, a distinct regional variant of Southwestern Mandarin that is unintelligible to other speakers of Standard Chinese (Mandarin).

 Despite his family's poverty, by pooling resources Zhu was chosen to be sent to a regional private school in 1892.
 At age nine he was adopted by his prosperous uncle, whose political influence allowed him to gain access to Yunnan Military Academy.
 He enrolled in a Sichuan high school around 1907 and graduated in 1908.
 Subsequently, he returned to Yilong's primary school as a gym instructor.
 An advocate of modern science and political teaching rather than the strict classical education afforded by schools, he was dismissed from his post and entered the Yunnan Military Academy in Kunming.
 There he joined the Beiyang Army and the Tongmenghui secret political society (the forerunner of the Kuomintang).

 Nationalism and warlordism

 At the Yunnan Military Academy in Kunming, he first met Cai E (Tsai Ao).
-He taught at the Academy after his graduation in July 1911.
-Siding with the revolutionary forces after the Chinese Revolution, he joined Brig.
+He taught at the academy after his graduation in July 1911.
+Siding with the revolutionary forces after the 1911 Revolution, he joined Brig.
 Cai E in the October 1911 expeditionary force that marched on Qing forces in Sichuan.
 He served as a regimental commander in the campaign to unseat Yuan Shikai in 1915–16.
 When Cai became governor of Sichuan after Yuan's death in June 1916, Zhu was made a brigade commander.

 Following the death of his mentor Cai E and of his first wife Xiao Jufang in 1916, Zhu developed a severe opium habit that afflicted him for several years until 1922, when he underwent treatment in Shanghai.
 His troops continued to support him, and so he consolidated his forces to become a warlord.
 In 1920, after his troops were driven from Sichuan toward the Tibetan border, he returned to Yunnan as a public security commissioner of the provincial government.
 Around this time he decided to leave China for study in Europe.
-He first traveled to Shanghai, where he broke his opium habit and, according to historians of the Kuomintang, met Dr. Sun Yat-sen. He attempted to join the Chinese Communist Party in early 1922, but was rejected for being a warlord.
+He first traveled to Shanghai, where he broke his opium habit and, according to historians of the Kuomintang, met Sun Yat-sen. He attempted to join the Chinese Communist Party in early 1922, but was rejected for being a warlord.